Documentation

 ORDER BY Timestamp DESC;

-SSMS truncates long text in the grid view — use Results to File (Ctrl+Shift+F before running the query) to save the complete output, or write it directly with BCP:
+SSMS truncates long text in the grid.
+Use Results to File (Ctrl+Shift+F before running the query) to save the full output, or write it directly with BCP:

 -- Write snapshot to a file using BCP